gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 If networking is a bottleneck, avoid instance types with networking labelled as Moderate or Low.

+Consider enabling termination protection for all of your data and master-eligible nodes.

 ### Sharding

+Data in ES is organized into indices.
+Each index is made up of one or more shards.
+Each shard is an instance of a Lucene index.

+A Lucene index is a self contained search engine that indexes and handles queries for a subset of the data in an Elasticsearch cluster.
+This means each shard has an overhead in terms of memory, CPU and file handles.

+As data is written to a shard, it is periodically published into new immutable Lucene segments on disk, and it is at this time it becomes available for querying.

 Choosing between one node and 10 shards or 10 nodes each with a shard makes no difference at the Lucene level.
 But having the wrong design can lead to performance issues on the long run.